 Vivenna watched the money go with a crimp in her stomach.
 It felt downright wrong to be using royal funds to bribe men like Garble.
 And, what she had just given away wasn’t even a real bribe--it was simply ‘grease money’ as Denth put it.
 A few coins given away at the beginning to make the conversation go more smoothly.

-“Now,” Denth said, “the carts we’re talking about are--”
+“Now,” Denth said, “the carts we’re talking about--”

 “Wait,” Garble said.
 “Let’s see the hair first.”